Whiplash Symptoms – Guide To Signs Of Whiplash

 - Limited motion of the neck and head

-- Sore muscles in the upper back area – shoulders, upper arms and upper back
+- Sore muscles in the upper back area – shoulder, upper arm and upper back

-If you have whiplash injury, in addition to some of the common symptoms above, you may also experience some of following:
+If you have a whiplash injury, in addition to some of the common symptoms above, you may also experience some of the following:

 - Tingling sensation or pain in the arms and hands